ddubson/notes/content/spring-framework/spring.md

 ---
-title: Spring Framework Notes
+title: Application Events
 type: docs
 ---

-# Application Events
+## Application Events

-## Listening for Application Start or Refresh
+### Listening for Application Start or Refresh

 If needing to react to events right after the Spring container has started or has been refreshed.